okrauskopf/Flsun_V400/README.md

 1 - Make sure all screws are tight on your printer.
 Stepper motors, extruder block, the three columns and so on.

 2 - Tighten all three belts to be exactly equally tight.
-Tune them all to 57Hz by using a guitar tuning app on your mobile listening to the sounds from the belts when you pluck them.
+Tune them all to 57Hz by using a guitar tuning app on your mobile phone, listening to the sounds from the belts when you pluck them.
 When done make sure you tighten all the screws for the belts.

 3 - Do the Delta, Bed Mesh and Z height calibrations and so on as described in the Flsun V400 manual. **Bed mesh when bed has been hot for 15 minutes so it is evenly heated.**